greatoyster/DailySchedule/README.md

 # Day21

 I finished the report of lab 2 and lab 3. related material can be found in this repo.

+# Day22

+Today I went through the frame work for lab4 - lab6, and I found a better implementation of segment tree allocator.